oritzadok/eks-app-ecr/README.md

 Make sure their values are same as provided to the corresponding Terraform variables in `terraform/eks/variables.tf`.
 These variables will be used in the Github Actions workflow.

 7) Now the app is ready to be deployed.
-Any code push to the `app` directory will trigger a pipeline the will build a Docker image and deploy the app on the EKS cluster.
+Any code push to the `app` directory will trigger a pipeline the builds a Docker image and deploys the app on the EKS cluster.
 The app will be publicly accessible through an AWS load balancer.

 ### Delete: